 Lonely Post-Apocalyptic Edition

-This post has moved to our new website at Indie Moines.
+This post has moved to our new blog at Indie Moines.
 Click here to be taken there.

 About J. Eric SmithWriter, Speaker, Trainer, Planner, Manager and Executive Director of the Salisbury House Foundation in Des Moines, Iowa.

 YES TIMES 10!!!
 But I still like living here a lot and hope to stay awhile longer…

 Oh, I like living here too . . . there will be many more “this I will miss” items that there are on this list . . . but I wanted to get this one of the way (and out of my head) first, so I could concentrate on those more favorable experiences last . . .

 Inasmuch as I don’t live in Albany, I have no reaction to most of these indignities.
 As as regards number 7: many states seem to regard relying on the automatic gas shut-off as dangerous for some reason.
 That is indeed annoying, but I live in New Jersey, which is one of only two states (I believe) that forbid citizens to pump their own gas at all.
 It astonishes me that this law is still on the books.
 I’d vote it down in a heartbeat if given the chance.
 Maybe it survives only because New Jersey has (for other reasons) relatively low gas prices, but it’s probably really the result of the usual East Coast corruption and cronyism.